-If the Board declines to re-appoint a president, it shall notify the president, through the Chancellor, of such decision immediately following the Board’s regularly scheduled April meeting.
-A decision by the Board not to re-appoint a president is not subject to appeal.
+If the Board declines to re-appoint a president, it shall notify the president, through the Chancellor, of such decision immediately following the Board’s regularly scheduled May meeting.
+A decision by the Board not to re-appoint a president is not subject to appeal (BoR Minutes, Aug.
+2014).

 2.4.3 Removal for Cause